 Venous access required IV cannula (IVC) or central venous access device (CVAD) is required to administer this treatment.
-Read more about central venous access device line selection

-Hypersensitivity/infusion related reaction High risk with docetaxel.
-High risk with carboplatin.
-Hypersensitivity risk increases with number of cycles of carboplatin.
-Rechallenge with carboplatin after hypersensitivity carries a high risk of anaphylaxis, and where clinically indicated, should be undertaken with a desensitisation protocol with appropriate supports in place.
-Refer to local institutional policy.
-Read more about Hypersensitivity reaction Premedication The product information states that premedication is required for this treatment.
+Read more about central venous access device line selection Hypersensitivity/infusion related reaction High risk with docetaxel Read more about Hypersensitivity reaction Premedication The product information states that premedication is required for this treatment.
 Please refer to the treatment schedule for the suggested premedication regimen.
 This may be substituted to reflect institutional policy.
-Read more about premedication for prophylaxis of taxane hypersensitivity reactions Emetogenicity MODERATE Suggested default antiemetics have been added to the treatment schedule, and may be substituted to reflect institutional policy.
-Carboplatin AUC ≥ 4 is classified by MASCC/ESMO Antiemetic Guidelines 2016 and ASCO Antiemetic Guidelines 2017 as having moderate emetogenicity.
-However, a NK1 receptor antagonist and a $5HT_3$ receptor antagonist in combination with dexamethasone are available on the PBS for primary prophylaxis of carboplatin induced nausea and vomiting.
-Note: a steroid has been included both as an antiemetic and premedication for hypersensitivity in this protocol.
+Read more about premedication for prophylaxis of taxane hypersensitivity reactions Emetogenicity LOW Suggested default antiemetics have been added to the treatment schedule, and may be substituted to reflect institutional policy.
 Ensure that patients also have sufficient antiemetics for breakthrough emesis: Metoclopramide 10 mg three times a day when necessary (maximum of 30 mg/24 hours, up to 5 days) OR Prochlorperazine 10 mg PO every 6 hours when necessary.
-Read more about preventing anti-cancer therapy induced nausea and vomiting Peripheral neuropathy Assess prior to each treatment.
-If a patient experiences grade 2 or greater peripheral neuropathy, a dose reduction, delay, or omission of treatment may be required; review by medical officer before commencing treatment.
-Read more about peripheral neuropathy Link to chemotherapy-induced peripheral neuropathy screening tool Blood tests FBC, EUC, eGFR, and LFTs at baseline and prior to each cycle.
-Calcium and magnesium at baseline and as clinically indicated.
-Recalculation of carboplatin doses at each cycle is unnecessary, except when baseline kidney function (e.g., eGFR) alters by greater than 20% or when there is a change in the clinical status of the patient.
+Read more about preventing anti-cancer therapy induced nausea and vomiting Corticosteroids Diabetic patients should monitor their blood glucose levels closely.
+To minimise gastric irritation, advise patient to take immediately after food.
+Consider the use of a H2 antagonist or proton pump inhibitor if appropriate.
+Read more about acute short term effects from corticosteroids Peripheral neuropathy Assess prior to each treatment.
+If a patient experiences grade 3 or greater, cessation of drug is recommended; review by medical officer before commencing treatment.
+Read more about peripheral neuropathy Link to chemotherapy-induced peripheral neuropathy screening tool Bone modifying agents The use of a bone modifying agent (BMA) should be considered as it may prevent skeletal related events and improve bone mineral density.
+Bone modifying agents include bisphosphonates (e.g. zoledronic acid and pamidronate) and the monoclonal antibody denosumab.

+Blood tests FBC, EUC and LFTs at baseline and prior to each treatment.
+INR as clinically indicated.
 Hepatitis B screening and prophylaxis Routine screening for HBsAg and anti-HBc is NOT usually recommended for patients receiving this treatment.
 Read more about hepatitis B screening and prophylaxis in cancer patients requiring cytotoxic and/or immunosuppressive therapy Vaccinations Live vaccines are contraindicated in cancer patients receiving immunosuppressive therapy and/or who have poorly controlled malignant disease.
 Refer to the recommended schedule of vaccination for immunocompromised patients, as outlined in the Australian Immunisation Handbook.
 Read more about COVID-19 vaccines and cancer.
-Fertility, pregnancy and lactation Cancer treatment can have harmful effects on fertility and this should be discussed with all patients of reproductive potential prior to commencing treatment.
-There is a risk of foetal harm in pregnant women.
-A pregnancy test should be considered prior to initiating treatment in females of reproductive potential if sexually active.
+Fertility and fathering a child Cancer treatment can have harmful effects on fertility and this should be discussed with all patients of reproductive potential prior to commencing treatment.
 It is important that all patients of reproductive potential use effective contraception whilst on therapy and after treatment finishes.
-Effective contraception methods and adequate contraception timeframe should be discussed with all patients of reproductive potential.
-Possibility of infant risk should be discussed with breastfeeding patients.
-Read more about the effect of cancer treatment on fertility about the error of earliest treatment on return
+Effective contraception methods and contraception timeframe should be discussed with all patients of reproductive potential.
+Read more about the effect of cancer treatment on fertility